jahwin/vlcAsVcam/README.md

 *   **"VLC crashes when I enable the filter."**
     *   Make sure you have NDI Tools installed.
 The plugin needs the NDI library to run.

+---

+## 📄 License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.